J E W E L L E R Y - C A R E

 - Take off to exercise and sleep

-How can I clean my silver jewellery?
+How can I clean my jewellery?

 If your jewellery does become a little tarnished, it's easy to re-polish!
 Use a lint free cloth, or one my favourite Polishing Cloths, to remove smudges, fingerprints and day-to-day tarnishing.